simon-zhou/papers/databases.md

 ## A Critique of ANSI SQL Isolation Levels

 Isolation levels defined SQL 92 only considered lock based implementation, even though it should be implementation neutral.

+## Automatically Indexing Millions of Databases in Microsoft Azure SQL Database

+This paper is more practical compared to The Learnt Index from Google.